GeorgeVasilakopoulos/Clustering-Analysis/README.md

 ### GNNs

 The `GNN` class implements the *Graph Nearest Neighbor Search*.
 Upon initialization, for each point of the dataset (i.e. node of the graph), its k nearest neighbors are connected with edges.
-The k nearest neighbors are determined with either the *LSH* or *HyperCube* approximation algorithms
+The k nearest neighbors are determined with either the *LSH* or *HyperCube* approximation algorithms.

-When a querying for a point `q`:
+When querying for a point `q`:
 - A special graph search is initialized at a randomly chosen point.
 - At each of the `E` iterations, the neighbors of the selected point are fetched and the next selected point is determined according to distance from `q`.
 - This entire process is repeated `R` times.